sandipchitale/cookies-popup/README.md

 The extension uses `chrome.cookies.getAll()` to access and show the cookies for current tab's domain (all ports) in a popup window.

+It supports removal of all cookies for `localhost` or `127.0.0.1` URLs for testing purposes.

 ## Running this extension

 1. Clone this repository.